vaner-org/launchpad/README.md

 ## Remap

-Simply change the value of `var button` in `launchpad.gd` to any [JoyButton](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html#enum-globalscope-joybutton).
+Change the value of `var button` in `launchpad.gd` to any [JoyButton](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html#enum-globalscope-joybutton).

 ## License